Skip to content

 Workshop format

 We worked continuously to improve the CANOPIE-HPC program based on feedback from the community.
-We have made adjustments to the format for SC24 to include more dynamic and engaging content, in addition to the traditional full paper presentations.
+We have made adjustments to the format for SC26 to include more dynamic and engaging content, in addition to the traditional full paper presentations.
 The content of technical sessions will be driven by the mix of accepted submissions curated by the program chairs.
 We will offer two submission tracks: one for full paper submissions, and one for lightning talks.
-Differently from the previous edition, CANOPIE-HPC SC24 is going to be a full day workshop.
+Like the previous edition, CANOPIE-HPC SC26 is going to be a full day workshop.

-Full paper submissions will receive at least 3 peer reviews in the SC24 submission system on the basis of scientific validity, impact to the field, reproducibility, and opportunity for interactive discussion at the workshop.
+Full paper submissions will receive at least 3 peer reviews in the SC26 submission system on the basis of scientific validity, impact to the field, reproducibility, and opportunity for interactive discussion at the workshop.
 The program committee will discuss the submissions and their reviews over a conference call moderated by the program chairs; final proceedings will be selected by majority vote of the committee.
-As in all previous years, accepted submissions will be published by the IEEE Computer Society for inclusion in the IEEE Digital Library.
 Artifacts for reproducibility (digital archives of code, README instructions, images, etc.) will be a significant factor in paper acceptance into the workshop.
 Further details are available in the "Submission procedure" section below.
+As in all previous years, accepted paper submissions will be published by the SC proceedings publisher, which for SC26 is IEEE.

 For lightning talks, participants can submit an abstract and an extended abstract that will be reviewed by the program committee.
 Our lightning talk track is meant to showcase demos, exploratory and late-breaking work, pain-points or shortcomings in current container/virtualization technologies, and projects that may not be fleshed-out enough to warrant a paper submission.
 We especially encourage lightning talk submissions from early career participants and people who are relatively new to the world of containers/virtualization.